Devita Saraf: Vu Technologies

 At age 24, Saraf started Vu Technologies, which sells high-end LED TVs.
 While Zenith was mass technology focused, Vu sells innovative luxury items.
-Vu came out with a 4K HD Iconium Series televisions in October 2015.
 In October 2014, the Bombay High Court sealed the premises of the Andheri-based office of Vu Technologies after it fraudulently showed 200 employees in their affidavit but only 32 were found on premises in a visit and in the muster roll for September–October 2014.

 Others

-Saraf has been a National Co-Chair and Executive Committee Member in the Federation of Indian Chambers of Commerce and Industry (FICCI) Young Leaders Forum.
+Saraf has been a National Co-chair and Executive Committee Member in the Federation of Indian Chambers of Commerce and Industry (FICCI) Young Leaders Forum.
 She was also the founder and Chair of the Young Bombay Forum which was part of Bombay Chamber of Commerce and Industry.
 She is the member of Mensa, an international society for people with high IQ.

 She was also a columnist for The Wall Street Journal.
-In 2017, Saraf bought a full page ad in the Times of India newspaper, where she congratulated Donald Trump on becoming President of the United States.
+In 2017, Saraf bought a full-page ad in the Times of India newspaper, where she congratulated Donald Trump on becoming President of the United States.
 The ad attracted mixed reviews on social media.